Online community: Reliability of information

 Web communities can be an easy and useful tool to access information.
 However, the information contained as well as the users' credentials cannot always be trusted, with the internet giving a relatively anonymous medium for some to fraudulently claim anything from their qualifications or where they live to, in rare cases, pretending to be a specific person.
 Malicious fake accounts created with the aim of defrauding victims out of money has become more high-profile with four men sentenced to between 8 years and 46 weeks for defrauding 12 women out of £250,000 using fake accounts on a dating website.
 In relation to accuracy one survey based on Wikipedia that evaluated 50 articles found that 24% contained inaccuracies, while in most cases the consequence might just be the spread of misinformation in areas such as health the consequences can be far more damaging leading to the U.S. Food and Drug Administration providing help on evaluating health information on the web.

+Communication on the time scales of minutes and hours enables fast interactions, which can lead to information being posted without being reviewed for correctness.
+It can be difficult to choose reliable sources when there is no editor who reviews each post to check its quality.

 Imbalance

+Active minority

 The 1% rule states that within an online community as a rule of thumb only 1% of users actively contribute to creating content.
 Other variations also exist such as the 1-9-90 rule (1% post and create; 9% share, like, comment; 90% view-only) when taking editing into account.
 This raises problems for online communities with most users only interested in the information such a community might contain rather than having an interest in actively contributing which can lead to staleness in information and community decline.
 This has led such communities which rely on user editing of content to promote users into becoming active contributors as well as retention of such existing members through projects such as the Wikimedia Account Creation Improvement Project.

+Social inequality

+The online community is subject to social inequality such as gender inequality or racial and ethnic inequality, where the majority is overrepresented in the online community, and those of different background and genders are underrepresented.